 If you are looking for a light tablet that won’t disappoint when it comes to what is on the screen, the Sony Xperia-Z from Sony Xperia is perfect for you.
 The tablet looks great with a shiny, scratch-resistant front.
-Most of the navigation comes with the soft buttons on the screen.
+Most of the navigation comes with soft buttons on the screen.
 It is also one of the thinnest tablets for college students available on the market at 6.9 mm or 0.27 inches thick.
 The other dimensions include 10.5 x 6.8 inches, and its weight is 1.09 pounds.
 Besides, it is also resistant to water and dust.

-The on-screen display is a Full HD with a 1200 x 1920 pixel resolution and a 224 dpi density.
+The on-screen display is Full HD with a 1200 x 1920 pixel resolution and a 224 dpi density.
 The tablet comes with Sony’s Mobile Bravia engine, offering vivid photos and videos.
 You can purchase the 16 GB model and then increase the storage capacity to 64 GB if you have an SD Card.
 It is from Qualcomm Snapdragon S4 chipset, an inbuilt Krait quad-core processor clocked at 1.5 GHz.
-This is combined with a 2 GB RAM.
+This is combined with 2 GB RAM.
 At 16GB, the hard drive memory doesn’t disappoint, while the battery life is approximately 9 hours.

 As for the battery, the power is 6000 mAh with a charge made via a micro USB connection.
 The operating system is Android, but it comes with Sony’s superposition, although there is not much bloatware.
 You can use applications like the Polaris Office for notes.
 It comes with a keyboard and supports touch input for taking notes and switching from one key to another, guessing the words.

 11. Google Pixel Go

-The Google Pixel C can be considered the best tablet for students in note-taking and working on several activities, but it is expensive.
+The Google Pixel Go can be considered the best tablet for students in note-taking and working on several activities, but it is expensive.
 However, the range of features would make you go the extra mile.
 The best features include its super light and multi-functionality, making it the best tablet ever for college students.

 5 Things to Consider Before Choosing a Tablet Computer

 1. The Size of the Screen